Top 10 Rainiest Regions in India

 Cherrapunji, Meghalaya

-Just a few kilometers away from Mawsynram, Cherrapunji, also known as Sohra, is renowned for its heavy rainfall.
-It was once recognized as the wettest place on Earth before being surpassed by Mawsynram.
+Located just a short distance from Mawsynram, Cherrapunji, also known as Sohra, has gained fame for its substantial rainfall.
+It was formerly acknowledged as the wettest place on Earth until surpassed by Mawsynram.
 Cherrapunji receives an average annual rainfall of approximately 11,777 millimeters (463.7 inches).

 Read More: Top Places To Visit In India With A View Above The Clouds